gitopia/mainnet/README.md

 1. Install gitopiad

 The first step is to install the Gitopia binary, `gitopiad`.
-Follow the instructions in the [gitopiad installation guide](https://docs.gitopia.com/installation/index.html) to install `gitopiad` in your system.
+Get the latest release or build the binary yourselves using the source code [here](https://github.com/gitopia/gitopia) to install `gitopiad` in your system.

 2. Fork this repo and clone